Product line extension

 A product line extension is the use of an established product brand name for a new item in the same product category.

 Overview

-Line extensions occur when a company introduces additional items in the same product category under the same brand name such as new flavors, forms, colors, added ingredients, package sizes.
-This is as opposed to brand extension which is a new product in a totally different product category.
-Line extension occurs when the company lengthens its product line beyond its current range.
-The company can extend its product line down-market stretch, up-market stretch, or both ways.
+Line extensions occur when a company introduces new items in the same product category under an established brand name.
+These products might adjust the original with new flavors, forms, colors, added ingredients, or different package sizes.
+This is done to satisfy a refined segment in the market.

-Product line extensions are a process where companies with an established brand alter the factors of a product or products to satisfy a refined segment in the market.
+This differs to brand extension, in which an established brand name is used for a new product in a different product category.

+Types of line extensions

 There are two types of product line extensions, horizontal and vertical.

-Horizontal extensions consist of keeping the price and quality consistent, but changing factors like flavour or colour to differentiate the products.
+Horizontal extensions consist of keeping the price and quality the same, but altering factors like flavour or colour to differentiate the products.

 Vertical extensions consist of increasing and decreasing the quality and price to create inferior and luxury goods.
-These product line extensions are often closely related to existing products in a brands portfolio, but targets specific brand consumers through this approach.
+These product line extensions are often closely related to existing products in a brands portfolio.
+Brands are able to target specific consumers through this approach.